Clash Royale: Other game modes

-Throughout its development, many different game modes have been added to Clash Royale.
-For example, the ability to team up with friends or be matched up with other players online is available in 2v2 battles.
-Various permanent and temporary challenges and events have been added to the game.
-Players enter challenges by paying a small fee using in-game currency, and can win more prizes the more wins they achieve before losing three battles.
-Variations include the draft challenge, in which players are presented with a series of choices between two cards to draft into their deck before each battle, and various events added to celebrate the introduction of new cards and features.
+Throughout its development, Supercell has introduced numerous additional game modes.
+A cooperative 2v2 mode allows players to team up with friends or other online players.
+The game also features permanent and limited-time challenges and events, which require an entry fee at the in-game currency and reward players based on the number of wins achieved before three losses.
+Variants include the draft challenge, in which players select from a series of two-card choices to build their deck before each battle, and various events added to celebrate the introduction of new cards or features.

-Initially added in April 2018, Clan Wars allowed players to work together as a clan to battle other clans.
-This was replaced with Clan Wars 2 in August 2020.
-The mode requires players to build four separate decks without any overlapping cards, which are used to engage in battles and destroy competing clans' defences.
-Merge Tactics was added as a new permanent game mode in July 2025.
-It uses the characters from Clash Royale in a new four-player, turn-based game mode.
-Players pick units to deploy and combine them to make them stronger before sending them into automatic battles, with gameplay comparable to Rush Royale.
+Clan Wars, introduced in April 2018, allowed players to work together.
+This mode was replaced by Clan Wars 2 in August 2020.
+In the updated format, players must construct four unique decks without overlapping cards, which are used to attack opposing clans' defences.

+In July 2025, Merge Tactics was added as a permanent game mode.
+The mode features a four-player, turn-based format in which players select units to deploy and merge in order to strengthen them before sending them into automated battles.
+Its gameplay is comparable to that of Rush Royale.